espressomd/espresso/doc/sphinx/advanced_methods.rst

 This adds a white-noise term to the fluxes.
 The amplitude of this noise term can be controlled by ``fluctuation_amplitude``.
-To circumvent that these fluctuations lead to negative densities, they are modified by a smoothed Heaviside function, which decreases the magnitude of the flactuation for densities close to 0.
+To circumvent that these fluctuations lead to negative densities, they are modified by a smoothed Heaviside function, which decreases the magnitude of the fluctuation for densities close to 0.
 By default the fluctuations are turned off.

 .. _Diffusive Species: